 When you’re hunting on your butt a lot, a simple seat can be well warranted, as long as it doesn’t get in the way.
 Here are 5 reliable options you can probably find on Amazon.

 Overall, the best coyote hunting seat I have found is the Ground ‘n Pound Chair (available on Amazon).
-It’s inexpensive, has a solid backrest, and also helps you bring in some gear.
+It’s reasonably priced, has a solid backrest, and also helps you bring in some gear.
 It’s awesome, and I’d never go coyote hunting without one.
 Mine is very well-used, and it comes with me on any hunt where I’ll be sitting on the ground and calling.

 ThermaSeat Foam Traditional Cushion $10